Ontario Highway 401: Greater Toronto Area

 Expansion in Durham includes widening the highway to 12 lanes, and extending the collector-express system from its end at Brock Road in Pickering to Lake Ridge Road in Whitby.

 A Transportation Environmental Study Report was completed on widening highway 401, extending the collector-express system easterly through to the Highway 412 interchange in Whitby, then ten lanes easterly to Liberty Street in the Municipality of Clarington.
 The assessment was completed in March 2015.
-From Liberty Street in Clarington to Highway 35/115, Highway 401 was widened from six to eight lanes.

-To support this widening, all of the original overpasses dating back in the 1940s and 1950s built through Whitby and Oshawa was replaced with new overpasses as part of modern highway safety standards and to allow for a future highway widening.
+To support this widening, all of the original overpasses dating back in the 1940s and 1950s built through Whitby and Oshawa were replaced with new overpasses as part of contemporary highway safety standards and to allow for a future highway widening.

 Eastern Ontario

-East of Durham, the MTO is planning to widen parts of Highway 401 to six lanes.
+East of Durham, the MTO widened parts of Highway 401 to six lanes.
 Two bridges have been widened in advance of an eventual widening to six lanes of the highway including the bridges over the Trent River in Trenton, as well as the Salmon River bridge between Belleville and Napanee.

-By 2020, the highway was widened to six lanes for 9 km through Kingston between exits 611 and 623.
+By 2020, the highway was widened to six lanes for 9 km through Kingston between exits 611 and 623, 16 years after it started back in 2004.
 Construction began in 2014 to expand the highway to six lanes approximately 5 km east of exit 474 in Cobourg.

+Proposed tunnel

+On September 25, 2024, Premier Doug Ford announced that the Ontario government has launched the technical evaluation for the proposed construction of a new driver and transit tunnel expressway under Highway 401.